 The total devotion revealed in the triumph of the Maccabees continues today.
 The power revealed then is available for us now as we light the holiday candles.
 This power will help us to triumph in our own personal battles requiring our own individual devotion, endless faith, and consistency.
 Miracles and wonders in all aspects of our life – livelihood, health, relationships, personal development, etc. are available to us.
 Using these powers is what makes the difference between a fulfilling and pleasurable life and the life of an observer.

 How to light the candles?

 The Mitsva of Hanukkah is lighting the candles during the eight days of the holiday.
 The three blessings over the candles represent the three columns – Right, Left and Central (the third blessing, She’eheyanu, is being said only on the first night).
 Many light the Hannukiya by the window in order to publicize the miracle.
 According to the Shulhan Arukh and the Ari, the Hannukiya should be lit in the entrance of the house on the opposite side of the Mezuza (The right side while facing the door from within the house).
-The Hannukiya should be set on a small table (not less than seven handbreadths (80cm) corresponding to the lower seven Sefirot).
+The Hannukiya should be set on a small table (not less than three handbreadths (24cm) and not higher than 10 handbreaths (80cm)).
 It should be lit from above in a downward motion toward the Hannukiya to symbolize the light we draw down from the upper worlds to our material world below.

-After we light the candles it is custom to sing songs such as “Ha’Nerot Halalu” and “Maoz Tsur” and to keep on sitting by the candles for half an hour after being lit, in order to keep on connecting to their spiritual light (You can download a Hebrew-English Hanukkah Songbook using this link, when asked for a password click ‘Enter as a guest).
+After we light the candles it is custom to sing songs such as “Ha’Nerot Halalu” and “Maoz Tsur” and to keep on sitting by the candles for half an hour after being lit, in order to keep on connecting to their spiritual light (You can download a Hanukkah Blessings and Song Book (English-Hebrew) using this link).

 The power of the candle